Nina Edge

 Nina Edge (born 1962) is an English ceramicist, feminist and writer.

 Life

 Nina Edge is the daughter of a Ugandan Asian and an Englishman.
-She trained in ceramics in Cardiff.
+She trained in ceramics in Cardiff, Wales.

-Edge participated in 'Jagrati', a 1986 exhibition at Greenwich Citizens Gallery by thirteen Asian women artists.
-Her mixed media artwork 'Snakes and Ladders' (1988) used batik on paper, ceramic and text.
-Part of the touring exhibition 'Along the Lines of Resistance', it "brought social politics into craft and images of black women into mainstream art galleries and museums".
+Edge participated in Jagrati, a 1986 exhibition at Greenwich Citizens Gallery by thirteen Asian women artists.
+Her mixed-media artwork Snakes and Ladders (1988) used batik on paper, ceramic and text.
+Part of the touring exhibition Along the Lines of Resistance, it "brought social politics into craft and images of black women into mainstream art galleries and museums".